fgeorges/mlproj/README.md

 fgeorges@callisto:~$
 ```

-As for now, the only commands are `setup` and `deploy`.
-The former creates
+Here is an abstract of each command:

+- `help` - display help about other individual commands
+- `new` - create a new project, asking for a few questions
+- `show` - display a view of the given environment, with values resolved
-databases, forests and servers as described in environment files (or adapt them
+- `setup` - actually create databases, forests and servers (or adapt
-if they already exist and changes have been made to the environment files).
-The
+  them if they already exist and differ from what is in the
+  environment files)
-latter deploy modules from the source directory to the modules database.
+- `deploy` - deploy modules from the source directory to the modules
+  database

 ## Environments